 TGaz Editor: Modify the text in 11.22.6.4.4.3 P110L14to16:

 The data rate or MCS used for transmitting the LMR frame is solely decided by the transmitter of the corresponding LMR frame.
-The bandwidth used to transmit the LMR frame shall not be wider than the bandwidth of the soliciting NDP-A.
+The bandwidth used to transmit the LMR frame shall not be wider than the bandwidth of the soliciting NDP Announcement.